jamesaldreidecastro-ops/SECURI--VAULT/README.md

  **HOW TO RUN THE PROGRAM**

-     provide a step-by-step instruction on how to compile and run the program using the command line.
+     Provide a step-by-step instruction on how to compile and run the program using the command line.

 **Step 1:** Download Source Files